-Jeff Rafferty begins his ninth season on the University of Delaware men’s basketball coaching staff in 2015-16.
+Jeff Rafferty closed out his ninth season on the University of Delaware men’s basketball coaching staff in 2015-16.

 Rafferty was promoted to the title of associate head coach prior to the 2013-14 season.